Former Prince Andrew arrested and held for hours on suspicion of misconduct over ties to Epstein

 “Following a thorough assessment, we have now opened an investigation into this allegation of misconduct in public office,’’ Assistant Chief Constable Oliver Wright said in a statement.

+Police searched Andrew’s Sandringham home and his former residence at Royal Lodge in Windsor.

-Earlier in the day, pictures circulated online that appeared to show unmarked police cars at Wood Farm, Mountbatten-Windsor’s home on the Sandringham Estate in Norfolk, with plainclothes officers gathering outside.
+Earlier in the day, pictures circulated online that appeared to show unmarked police cars at Wood Farm, Mountbatten-Windsor’s home at Sandringham, with plainclothes officers gathering outside.

 Mountbatten-Windsor has consistently denied any wrongdoing in his association with Epstein.